-NOTE 11 - CONTINGENT LIABILITES & LITIGATION
+NOTE 10 - CONTINGENT LIABILITIES & LITIGATION

-As discussed in Note 3, Whitworth Water District has a number of Federal and State Public Works Trust Fund and Drinking Water State Revolving Fund loans and is contingently liable for the repayment of the debt.
-These grants and loans are subject to audit by the grantors or their representatives.
+As discussed in Note 3, Whitworth Water District has a number of Federal and State Public Works Trust Fund, Drinking Water State Revolving Fund loans and private loans and is contingently liable for the repayment of the debt.
+These loans are subject to audit by the grantors or their representatives.
 Such audits could result in requests for reimbursement to grantor agencies for expenditures disallowed under the terms of the grants.
 The District believes that such disallowances, if any, will be immaterial.